Change in Methane and VOC emissions in the North Sea area over the previous 10 years

 Figure 1.
 Picture taken from the FAAM research aircraft and methane emissions from an Unmanned aerial vehicle (UAV).

-There will be the opportunity to work with Environmental Defence Fund (EDF) Europe Head Office in multiple 2-3 days funded placements which is based in Brussels to spend time with the methane policy team and learn how the science gets translated for policy makers and how the team interacts with policy maker along with short trips to meet with their UK representatives in London.
+There will be the opportunity to work with Environmental Defense Fund (EDF) Europe Head Office in multiple 2-3 days funded placements which is based in Brussels to spend time with the methane policy team and learn how the science gets translated for policy makers and how the team interacts with policy maker along with short trips to meet with their UK representatives in London.

 The project will then use the database to answer key scientific questions including;

-• How has methane and VOC emissions changed historically?
+● How has methane and VOC emissions changed historically?

-• What are the geographic differences in emissions?
+● What are the geographic differences in emissions?

 The project may include fieldwork if grants are funded to take further measurements.

+The student will be based in the Wolfson Atmospheric Chemistry Laboratories (WACL), in the Department of Chemistry at the University of York but will also work and be co supervised by staff at the University of Leeds.
 WACL is the largest atmospheric chemistry facility in the UK, providing access to state-of-the-art facilities and a wide range of interdisciplinary expertise.
 The student will benefit from research training and events tailored for atmospheric chemistry students, including training courses provided by the National Centre for Atmospheric Science.